kexiZeroing/FE-Learning-notes/knowledge/http/render performance.md

 If you know that a particular resource should be prioritized, use `<link rel="preload">` to fetch it sooner.
 By preloading a certain resource, you are telling the browser that you would like to fetch it sooner than the browser would discover it because you are certain that it is important for the current page. (**Preloading is best suited for resources typically discovered late by the browser**).
 The browser caches preloaded resources so they are available immediately when needed.
 It doesn't execute the scripts or apply the stylesheets.
 Supplying the `as` attribute helps the browser set the priority of the prefetched resource according to its type and determine whether the resource already exists in the cache.

+Another one, `<link rel="prefetch">` is a low priority resource hint that allows the browser to fetch resources in the background (idle time) that might be needed later, and store them in the browser's cache.
+It is helpful when you know you’ll need that resource on a subsequent page, and you want to cache it ahead of time.

 ```html
 <link rel="preload" as="script" href="script.js">
 <link rel="preload" as="style" href="style.css">